Julie Rayne

 Julie Rayne (1930‒2025) was an English singer and entertainer, noted for her radio and television appearances and recordings from the early 1960s.

 Early life and education

-Julie (James or Jones?) was born in 1930 in Darlington, County Durham.
-She was educated at the Darlington High School for Girls.
+Born Edith Rhoda Johnston in 1930 in Darlington, County Durham, she was educated at the Darlington High School for Girls.

 Her first public performances were as a six-year-old, singing on the tables of her grandmother's restaurant and, later, in local cinemas.
-Still a teenager, she won a Caroll Levis talent contest but was too young to follow it up.
+Still a teenager, she won a Carroll Levis talent contest but was too young to follow it up.

 Career

 Rayne eschewed a career as a librarian and entered showbusiness, starting-out as soubrette with Geordie comic Bobby Thompson in the Merry Magpies revue.
 Soon, she moved to London, finding work in the Soho music clubs.
 Her first big break came when she was asked to join Dr. Crock and His Crackpots' comedy show band.

 She performed briefly as Julie James and Julie Jones until signed by Norman Newell at His Master's Voice, who settled on the name Julie Rayne.
 Her fourth record, "Green With Envy, Purple With Passion, White With Anger, Scarlet With Fever, What Were You Doing in Her Arms Last Night Blues?" entered the Guinness Book of Records for the longest song title.
 She became well-known through frequent appearances on British television, most notably as one of the resident singers on the first series of Stars and Garters which was voted best entertainment series on television that year (1963) and on radio shows such as Sing it Again and Saturday Club.
 She played the top theatres and was backed by the top outfits of the day, including the Alan Ainsworth, Tony Osborne and John Barry Orchestras, appearing at top venues such as the Royal Festival Hall and the Royal Albert Hall.
 Rayne's general success was not matched by her recording career: the two tracks she had in the Top Twenty in 1964 were uncredited and, when she did record her first album, Aral Records went out-of-business just before it was to be released and the master tapes lost.